THE PRIVACY MYTH

 Privacy refers to the idea that we don’t want those transactions to be public, and I understand that.

-Don’t get me wrong, my neighbor doesn’t need to know how much my mortgage is, but at the end of the day, let’s be honest, how much would it matter if he did?
+Don’t get me wrong, my neighbor doesn’t need to know how much my mortgage is, but at the end of the day, let’s be honest, how much would it matter if he or she did?

 And that’s really the crux of the matter.